sup3r

 ================

-NOTE: The installation instruction below assume that you have python installed
+NOTE: The installation instructions below assume that you have python installed

-on your machine and are using `conda `__
+on your machine and are using either `conda `__

 Option 1: Install from PIP (recommended for analysts):